Eion Bailey and Matthew Settle burned their jump boots as soon as filming had wrapped.

 Pvt.
 Patrick O'Keefe: VE Day?

 Cpt.
-Nixon: Shot himself in Berlin.
+Nixon: Victory... in Europe.

 All episodes except the third were rated "Not under 16" in Germany.
 For commercial reasons (films with a rating higher than "Not under 16" are restricted in distribution and may not be sold online) the third episode, which was rated "Not under 18", was edited for violence.
 The uncut DVD is available separately in video stores in a red snapper case.